Nchelenge District

 Nchelenge District is a district of Zambia, located in the Luapula Province.
 The capital lies at Nchelenge.
-As of the 2000 Zambian Census, the district had a population of 111,119 people.
+As of the 2022 Zambian Census, the district had a population of 233,696 people.

-Nchelenge is one of the twelve districts of Luapula Province in Zambia, second largest by population size (only next to the provincial capital, Mansa).
-Other districts being Mansa, Kawambwa, Milenge, Mwense, Chienge, Chembe, Chipili, Chifunabuli, Mwansabombwe, Lunga and Samfya.
-The district, located north of Luapula province some 250 km away from Mansa is the most densely populated of all the districts in the province at 45 persons per square kilometer.
-The district has a total surface area of 4.092square kilometers (60% land, 30% water and 10% swamps).
-The district shares borders with Democratic Republic of the Congo in the west, Chienge District in the north, Kaputa District in the north-east and Kawambwa District in the south-east.
-Lake Mweru marks the boundary between Nchelenge and Congo DR.

 Socio-economic profile

 The native inhabitants of Nchelenge are mainly fishers or fishmongers.
 Due to overfishing, there has been a shift to farming in the past few years to meet people's basic economic needs.
 The selling of fish and timber, as well as general trading, comprise the main economic activities carried out by people, accounting for some 80 percent of the workforce.
 The remaining 20 percent are formally employed workers mostly in government departments and various non-governmental organizations in the area.
-The transport sector in the district has also increased.

 Banking services are offered by the National Savings Bank and the Zambia National Commercial Bank; the latter operating as a mobile bank twice weekly from Kawambwa district, located about 90 kilometers from Nchelenge district.

-Education services

-The district has 51 government primary schools, four day secondary schools, one boarding secondary school, five private schools and one nursing school. with the coming in of over 12,000 refugees from the Democratic Republic of Congo into the district, two new additional schools (one primary and one combined primary & secondary school) have been constructed and commissioned for both the refugee and host communities.
-The literacy level is low, with only thirty percent of the population completing primary education, forty percent attaining the ninth grade, and only ten percent completing the twelfth grade.
-The remaining twenty percent of the population does not attend school at all.
-Seventy percent of all students are male, and female students who drop out generally marry young, while male drop-outs tend to pursue careers in the fishing industry.
-These factors have had a negative impact on the developmental and economic advancements of the district.

-Road network

-The district is linked to Mansa (the provincial capital) by a paved road as far as St. Paul Hospital.
-All other roads are unpaved, which renders them impassable during the rainy season.